barryclark/jekyll-now/_posts/2017-9-28-CloudNativeContainerSched.md

 ![Cheryl Hung]({{site.baseurl}}/images/37318524542_29c1f0d543_z.jpg)

 I presented at two separate conferences in September in London, CloudNative and ContainerSched.
-Even though they were theoretically two separate conferences, they ran over three contiguous days and I spoke at and sponsored both, so it felt like one conference.
+Even though they are two separate conferences, they ran over three contiguous days, cover similar topics and I spoke at and sponsored both, so it felt like one conference.

 ![Cheryl Hung]({{site.baseurl}}/images/37092189720_d333715b33_z.jpg)